viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{% alert title="Running cartographer in the cloud" color="info" %}}

 Creating and updating SLAM maps with Cartographer is especially CPU-intensive.
-As an available option you can use the [cloudslam wrapper module](../cloudslam) to move computation to the cloud.
+If you do not have enough resources locally, you can use the [cloudslam wrapper module](../cloudslam) to move computation to the cloud.

 Running `cartographer` in the cloud incurs cost for Data Management, Cloud Data Upload, and Cloud Data Egress.
 Currently, you incur no cost for compute.
 See Viam's [Pricing](https://www.viam.com/product/pricing) for more information.